 We are a business in its infancy.
 That means that there is no rule book and few places to turn to when we encounter problems.
 Ironically enough we all seem to encounter the same problems.
-Deon Maas spoke to Cannavigia’s Head of Consulting, Elias Galantay, to talk about nine problems that cannabis growers encounter and how to solve them.
+Deon Maas spoke to Cannavigia’s Head of Consulting, Elias Galantay, to talk about nine problems that cannabis cultivators encounter and how to solve them.

 1. Sourcing compliant starting material